pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 You can think of each input repository as a filesystem where the glob pattern is applied to the root of the filesystem.
 The files and directories that match the glob pattern are considered datums.
+The Pachyderm's concept of glob patterns is similar to the Unix glob patterns.
+For example, the `ls *.md` command matches all files with the `.md` file extension.

 Pachyderm accepts the `/` and `*` indicators as glob patterns.